SamSweere/xmm-epicpn-simulator/README.md

 Since this is a simulation we can also simulate observations where XMM has a higher resolution (both spatial and psf wise).

 ## Acknowledgements
+Many thanks to [Bojan Todorkov](https://github.com/bojobo) for his code improvements and bug fixes to the codebase!